JoaoG23/GuardaContas/README.md

 <img src="https://media2.giphy.com/media/dQpUkK59l5Imxsh8jN/giphy.gif?cid=ecf05e47ok7gh6dhk7rn9e88kyz32x44l96gx8kuacipzq1u&rid=giphy.gif&ct=g" width="500px;" alt=""/>

 I always used the notpad of the windows for save username and password, but few days ago, i’m noticed my list to grow up a lot and it had stayed more confused for me, then i’m create on system for manager better my accounts, this is purpose of CRUD.
+**The app was created for especially to run in the desktop, all right!?😉💻**

 ### Techs e Requirements
 ---